-- Charges and fees – many banks offer great introductory rates but after these expire fees can soon rack up, so it’s best to choose a bank who provides free business banking.
+- Charges and fees - Many banks offer great introductory rates, but after these expire these rates can shoot up.
+It’s best to choose a bank who provides free business banking.

-- Telephone banking – at some point you’re going to need to call your bank so what is their telephone banking service like?
-See the note above, referrals are handy here again.
+- Telephone banking – At some point you’re going to need to call your bank, so how is their telephone service?

-- Online banking – making payments online saves the hassle of writing and posting cheques or using telephone banking.
-Access to things like real-time statements is also extremely useful, particularly when reconciling items for your quarterly VAT return!
-But be sure to check if there are any hidden fees for using online banking.
+- Online banking – Making payments online saves the hassle of writing and posting cheques or using telephone banking.
+Online access to your documents is also extremely useful, particularly when reconciling items for your quarterly VAT return.
+Be sure to check if there are any hidden fees for using online banking.

 How do business bank charges work?